 “My mother owned a little motel or boarding house.
 I helped her with the work there, oftentimes — sweeping the big porch, fixing things, and helping at the front desk.

 “In my free time, I loved to create things that really worked … like miniature model windmills I carved and devised myself, where the blades of the windmill could actually turn if you blew on them … or there was wind.”

-He was very proud of his ingenuity and creativity — the things he was amazingly able to come up with and make, though only a young boy — a child … things nobody else around him devised, not even adults.
+He was very proud of his ingenuity and creativity — the things he was amazingly able to come up with and make, though only a child … things nobody else around him devised; not even adults.
 He loved to draw, too — funny caricatures and so forth.

-“I also loved to design and create things like tiny little wagons and cars with wheels that could roll — and even little houses and buildings.
+“I also loved to design and create things like tiny little wagons and cars with wheels that could roll — and even miniature houses and buildings.

 “And I loved to carve whistles, wooden ducks, dogs, and other toys that had wheels on them so they could be pulled around with us wherever we went — which was how we made our toys move, back in those days.

-“My dream was to be an Engineer — How I longed to be in the driver’s seat of a train and to work on trains.
+“My dream was to be a train Engineer — How I longed to be in the driver’s seat of a train and to work on trains.
 Trains were the big thing — just coming into existence when I was a young boy.